 She earned her Master of Arts in adult education and training from the University of Phoenix in Phoenix, Ariz., and her Bachelor of Science in English education from Bowie State University in Bowie, Md.
 What inspires Danielle?
 “Music is my biggest inspiration because it gives people the ability to connect on a personal level.”

 Emily Dockery, Trainer, is part of Greenleaf’s team that is serving USAID’s Office of U.S. Foreign Disaster Assistance (OFDA) training unit.
-Emily works with client stakeholders to develop and facilitate customized trainings to serve a range of staff learning needs for OFDA employees.
+Emily provides support to the training team, schedules and arranges logistics for training courses, maintains the learning management system (LMS), and assists OFDA learners with the LMS and course registration.

 Prior to joining Greenleaf, Emily provided a high level of customer service to senior researchers, visitors, and guests as the Receptionist at the RAND corporation in Arlington, Va.
 Emily has also worked in marketing, communications, and volunteer management in the U.S., Azerbaijan, and Cambodia.